NingWang0123/cs6120/project/blog/report-automatic-loop-parallelization.md

 **Successes:**
 - ✅ Correct and safe parallelization using rigorous dependence analysis
-- ✅ Comprehensive comparison of three implementation strategies
+- ✅ Comprehensive comparison of the serial execution and three implementation strategies
 - ✅ Robust evaluation framework with 30+ benchmarks
 - ✅ Deep understanding of why certain optimizations don't help

 **Surprising Findings:**
 - Loop fusion can hurt performance in memory-bound code
 - Parallel region overhead is negligible in modern OpenMP
-- Conservative analysis is more practical than aggressive optimization
+- Conservative analysis is helpful but also limits the optimization possibilities

 **Key Takeaway:** Automatic parallelization is feasible and can be correct, but achieving significant speedups requires careful consideration of problem characteristics, hardware constraints, and cost modeling.
 Our work provides a solid foundation for future research in compiler-driven parallelization.